Our mission

 In 2003, members of Central United Methodist Church created the Central UMC of Detroit Community Development Corporation (CDC).
 Their original purpose in organizing the CDC was to develop property adjacent to the church building.

 After several years of planning their development, the recession of 2008 undermined market demand and fundamentally altered community development opportunities within the city.
-Central United Methodist CDC decided to table its development plans and focus instead on services to prevent foreclosures and to strengthen the NOAH Project, which pre-dates the CDC and has been well known and respected in the community for many years.
+Central United Methodist CDC decided to table its development plans and focus instead on services to prevent foreclosures and to strengthen the Noah at Central, which pre-dates the CDC and has been well known and respected in the community for many years.

-Today, Central United Methodist CDC is refocused and re-energized, as the agency looks to expand its work on behalf of the homeless through the work of the NOAH Project.
-Its board is comprised of church members, community residents, and former NOAH clients.
+Today, Central United Methodist CDC is refocused and re-energized, as the agency looks to expand its work on behalf of the homeless through the work of Noah at Central.
+Its board is comprised of church members, community residents, and people with lived experience of homelessness, including former NOAH clients.

 Community Image